zx0223winner/MCScanX_Assistant/docs/Usage.md

 `Purpose`: This rule provides a convenient way to download the standard input files from NCBI.

 > [!NOTE]
-> To avoid repeatly download the ".zip" files with the example file we provided ('HSDSnake_data.tar.gz'), we commented the rule in the snakefile.
+> To avoid repeatly download the ".zip" files with the example file we provided ('MCScanX_Assistant_data.tar.gz'), we commented the rule in the snakefile.

 `scripts`:
 ```